Skip to content

 Virginia's Consumer Data Protection Act (CDPA)

-Effective January 1, 2023, Virginia's Consumer Data Protection Act (CDPA) will apply to companies that:
+Effective January 1, 2023, Virginia's Consumer Data Protection Act (CDPA) applies to companies that:

 • Conduct business in Virginia or market their services and goods to Virginia residents, and